How Customer Retention Transforms Your Business

 The most important thing you need to say to your supporters is just two simple words: Thank you!

-A recent study asked non-profit donors who’d previously made an annual gift between two hundred fifty and twenty-five hundred dollars to a cultural organization – and then did not donate again within 24 months why they stopped giving.
+A study asked non-profit donors who’d previously made an annual gift between $250 and $2,500 to a cultural organization – and then did not donate again within 24 months — why they stopped giving.

 The number one reason listed for not donating again?
-“Not acknowledged/thanked for previous gift.”
+“Not being acknowledged or thanked for the previous gift.”

 As this study shows, the way in which you recognize donors is too important to be left to chance.
 To retain donors year over year and ensure the continuing health of your organization, you must have a strategic donor recognition program in place that explains in detail how your organization will express gratitude to your donors in a fair, consistent, and appropriate manner.